psychemedia/storytelling-notes/gwion-bach.md

 Elphin espouses Angharad, and constructs a salmon-weir on the Mawddach, where is found, in a coracle, a male child, who turns out to be the famous bard Taliesin.

-Elphin, nevertheless, looked very dismal on finding no food and an ad ditional mouth ; so dismal, that his physiognomy on that occasion passed into a proverb: " As rueful as Elphin when he found Taliesin."
+Elphin, nevertheless, looked very dismal on finding no food and an ad ditional mouth ; so dismal, that his physiognomy on that occasion passed into a proverb: " As rueful as Elphin when he found Taliesin. `[Mor drist ac Elfin pan gavodd Taliesin.]`

 In after years, Taliesin, being on the safe side of prophecy, and writing after the event, addressed a poem to Elphin, in the character of the foundling of the coracle, in which he supposes himself, at the moment of his discovery, to have addressed Elphin as follows :